Skip to content

 packages = ["go", "make", "curl"]

 The git package is always installed.
-Packages listed here are installed after chroot preparation via hsh-install.
+Packages listed here are installed after chroot preparation via hsh-install, on top of the spec's BuildRequires:.
+Add specbr = false to skip those BuildRequires: and the src.rpm build (see hybrid above).

 CLI flags